Who are intersex people?

 Dress codes and professional standards should apply equally irrespective of sex or gender.

-- If you work in healthcare, consider reading What do intersex people need from doctors?, an article in the December 2018 issue of the RANZCOG O&G Magazine by Morgan Carpenter
+- If you work in healthcare, find out more about the way that intersex people are treated by medicine, and consider reading What do intersex people need from doctors?, an article in the December 2018 issue of the RANZCOG O&G Magazine by Morgan Carpenter

 - If you work in education, consider reading The needs of students with intersex variations, a peer-reviewed journal article by Tiffany Jones.